The Most Beautiful Destinations for Winter Glamping in New England

 Let’s start with the basics.
 How to find that perfect glamping spot.
 I use several different booking platforms when searching for the best winter glamping near me, in New England and throughout the United States – VRBO, Hipcamp, Glamping Hub, and Airbnb.
 Here’s a brief overview:

 VRBOVRBO stands for Vacation Rental by Owner, and it’s our current favorite online platform for finding the coziest winter cabins in New England.
-It’s a little trickier to find yurts and treehouses, as they don’t have a dedicated search function for those categories.
+One of the reasons I love it?
+It’s part of the Expedia family, so I can earn OneKey rewards to spend on hotels or vacation rentals.
 There are hundreds of great properties to choose from, and it’s easy to get lost planning the perfect winter vacation.

 Hipcamp – We love Hipcamp because they specialize in all kinds of private campsites, not just glamping, and for the most part, the Hipcamp properties are more affordable than on other sites.
-We don’t love the search engine, as it seems to be glitchy sometimes.
+We don’t love the search engine because it’s glitchy sometimes.
 Still, Hipcamp is worth checking out.

 Tips for Winter Glamping in New England

-Just because you’re glamping and not camping, doesn’t mean that you shouldn’t prepare for winter conditions.
+Just because you’re glamping rather than camping doesn’t mean you shouldn’t prepare for winter conditions.

-Winter temperatures in New England can vary dramatically depending on many factors, so just expect it to be really cold and you’ll be fine.
+Winter temperatures in New England can vary dramatically, so just expect it to be really cold, and you’ll be fine.
 Here are some tips to make your winter glamping adventure a success:

 Read the listing very carefully before booking.
-Things you should know beforehand: Is the driveway accessible in all seasons?
+Things you should know beforehand: Is the driveway accessible year-round?
 Is there running water?
 A toilet?
 A source of heat?
 Electricity?
 Some of these New England winter glamping sites will be rustic.
 Others will be more luxurious.
 Do your homework to avoid any unpleasant surprises!

 Check the weather before heading out.
 The higher up in elevation you go, the colder and snowier it’s likely to be.
 Plan for winter conditions, especially if you’re going to spend time outside (which is the whole point!).
 Pack your warmest clothes, extra blankets, snowshoes, microspikes, and maybe even cross-country skis.

 Ask your glamping host about cell service.
-New England cell service is getting better, but it’s still spotty in some places.
-It’s good to know whether you will have service or not so you can plan ahead.
+New England cell service is improving, but it’s still spotty in some areas.
+It’s good to know whether you will have service, so you can plan ahead.

 Plan your meals according to what’s available.
 Yes, some glamping properties have full kitchens.
 Others may have only a hot plate, outdoor grill, or toaster.
-If cooking seems like it will be a challenge, consider bringing backpacking meals to make life easier.
+If cooking seems like a challenge, consider bringing backpacking meals to make life easier.

 Bring books, games, and puzzles.
 Even if you’re lucky enough to have electricity in your glamping retreat, there’s a good chance you won’t have Wi-Fi.
 Use this as a time to disconnect from technology and reconnect with yourself or your glamping partner-in-crime.